MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab01/Lab01_Design_Solution.md

 3. This form is completed for each draw by the builder and emailed to Relecloud.

-### Task 3: Review the loan tracking Excel file
+### Task 3: Review the loan tracking file

-1. Go to the lab resources folder and open the **LoanTracking-MC3747.pdf** file.
+1. Go to the lab resources folder and open the **LoanTracking-MC3747.png** file.

 2. Review the loan tracking file.